 Obama, Merkel discuss Mideast, climate

-After their talks, Obama and Merkel were to visit Buchenwald, a former concentration camp, where about 56,000 people, mainly Jews, were worked as slaves or killed in gas chambers during World War II.
+The former concentration camp was where about 56,000 people, mainly Jews, were worked as slaves or killed in gas chambers during World War II.

 Obama also is in Europe to mark the 65th anniversary of D-Day, June 6, 1944, when Allies forces invaded Europe in the campaign to defeat Adolf Hitler.

 DRESDEN, Germany, June 5 (UPI) -- Special envoy George Mitchell will go to the Middle East next week to try to build momentum for Israeli-Palestinian peace talks, U.S. President Obama said.

 Obama on Thursday reached out to the Muslim world in a speech at Cairo.
 Meeting Friday in Germany with German Chancellor Angela Merkel, Obama said during a news conference Mitchell was returning to the region "to follow up with each of the individual parties on a whole host of negotiation points and potential confidence-building measures that can be taken."